Important IP and source code tips for developers and founders

 As a software developer, it’s important to receive credit and compensation for any work you’ve done, but it’s also important to know when a transfer of rights occurs.
 When building unique code on your own, anything you create is considered copyrighted by U.S. law.
 But modern developers rarely build software from scratch.
-Open source libraries and APIs are an increasingly common starting point for software projects, and there are specific licenses associated with different open source languages.
+Open-source libraries and APIs are an increasingly common starting point for software projects, and there are specific licenses associated with different open-source languages.

 Refer to choosealicense.com for details and information about the different licenses that may apply when building with open source code.
-Some licenses allow for complete reuse, distribution, and sale of products built on open source projects, but other licenses are more restrictive.
+Some licenses allow for the complete reuse, distribution, and sale of products built on open source projects, but other licenses are more restrictive.
 Make sure to acknowledge the license you are building with before getting to work.

-There are also circumstances in which code that you write is automatically owned by someone else.
+There are also circumstances in which the code that you write is automatically owned by someone else.
 This is called “work made for hire,” and includes any code written as an employee of a larger company, or under a contract with a client.
 When developing as part of a contract, make sure to iron out details like source code ownership, residual use of source code, or sale and reuse.